Photo by Mokokomo/Shutterstock

 Photo by mTaira/Shutterstock

-With over 3,000 cherry trees and thick groves of maple on every corner, Yoro Park is a great place to hike in any season.
-From Yoro Station, the walk through the park to the legendary Yoro Falls takes just over an hour, but there are buses that shuttle passengers closer to the falls.
-The trains on the Yoro Line which provide access to the park run only once an hour, so it's best to check the schedule before heading out.
-After taking in the falls, visitors can choose to tackle the nearby Mount Yoro or relax at the Takimotokan Yuki no Sato onsen ryokan, which offers day trip options for use of the facilities if you book ahead.
+With over 3,000 cherry trees and vibrant groves of maple, Yoro Park is a fantastic hiking spot year-round.
+The walk from Yoro Station to the legendary Yoro Falls takes just over an hour, but if you're short on time, shuttle buses can take you closer.
+Keep in mind that trains on the Yoro Line run only once an hour, so it's a good idea to check the schedule before your trip.
+After admiring the falls, you can either conquer nearby Mount Yoro or unwind at the Takimotokan Yuki no Sato onsen ryokan, which offers day-use options if you book in advance.

 Nabegataki Falls, Kumamoto Prefecture